 This location offers a steady, circular walk from the village of Rydal in the Lake District, Cumbria, in a full loop around the small Rydal Water lake.
 Rydal Water may be one of the smallest lakes in the Lake District, however it more than makes up for its size in beauty as it glistens at the foot of Loughrigg Fell.

 Here, you will enjoy beautiful, lush woodlands, lakeside views and Loughrigg Terrace, one of the most beautiful half-miles in Lakeland.
 The walk includes several climbs and descents throughout, with a couple of steep sections along the way, however, there is nothing along this walk that is too difficult for young children.
 The ascent follows stretches of stony paths and tracks with several gates and footbridges before you come across grazing sheep on the green.

 This walk starts at White Moss Common, which is part of the ‘Miles without Stiles’ routes aimed at increasing wheelchair accessibility in the Lake District, making it a great choice for all abilities.
 The shoreline walk along Rydal Water is a wonderful experience, with the cave the focal point of this walk.
 The caves here are brilliant to explore and discover with younger children, making it a memory to cherish.
-Overall, the walk features well maintained paths with a beautiful lake that is perfect for dogs to cool down in!
+Overall, the walk features well-maintained paths with a beautiful lake that is perfect for dogs to cool down in!

 To complete your Lake District staycation, local accommodation is a must for tired feet after a long day of walking and exploring.
-There are over 130 Lake District cottages from Lakelovers next to Rydal Water in Ambleside, from five-star gold award barn conversions, to cosy apartments for small families of two to four people, each unique in their charm and style depending on the look and feel you prefer.
+There are over 130 Lake District cottages from Lakelovers next to Rydal Water in Ambleside, from five-star gold award barn conversions to cozy apartments for small families of two to four people, each unique in their charm and style depending on the look and feel you prefer.